 Table of Contents

-So much time is spent writing an article, submitting and publishing it, it’s easy to forget another important step.
-Getting your article into the hands of interested readers.
-Typically, this includes fellow researchers and other scholars.
-But it’s also important to get your work noticed by the general public.
+So much time is spent writing an article, submitting and publishing it, that it’s easy to forget another important step.
+Getting your article into the hands of interested readers is extremely important.
+Typically, this includes fellow researchers and other scholars, but it’s also important to get your work noticed by the general public.
 That’s where a lay summary comes in.

 Why Write a Lay Summary

 If your research and results might be important to the general public, you’ll want to write a lay summary, and many journals allow you to do so.
 Just like you, they want to reach a wider audience.
 After all, if your work is published, but not read by interested parties, it will just blend in with the other 2.5 million articles that are published every year!
 The more people that you can expose your article and your research to, the more visibility you will have.

 Another reason to write a lay summary is to make your findings accessible to the general public.
 Again, if your work applies to a more general audience, your lay summary can help people who don’t have an academic background understand your work.

 Research institutions and funders are also interested in increasing the impact of their research beyond an academic reach.
 By writing a summary of your article so that the average reader can understand it, your work will be exposed to more people.
 Funders and institutions are then more likely to support additional research on the topic.
 And, in fact, funders now expect research institutions and universities to show how their research impacts the general public, and how it may solve problems that will benefit society in general.
 The relevance of your research can be magnified through a lay summary, and is just one way to engage with stakeholders, including the general public.

 You write your abstract for the scientific audience.
 So typically, the language is academic and detailed.
 Your lay summary, then, is written in a way that the general public will understand.
 You are basically writing a short version of your work in a much more non-technical way.
 You’ll explain your research and findings in a way that the average individual will understand, while still maintaining accuracy.